-

 the Melbourne Prize

 Welcome to Ozphilanthropy.com and thank you for looking in/stopping by.
-I have been wanting to collate my thoughts on philanthropy in the arts and higher education in Australia as I work in the field and draw on lots of information … Continue reading
+Ozphilanthropy.com was started in 2010 when I wanted to collate my thoughts on philanthropy in the arts and higher education in Australia.
+I had been working in philanthropy for some … Continue reading

 Posted in donate, fundraising, philanthropy, social media